Banks in line for $153 million payday from Barclays share sale

 Total global equity capital markets (ECM) fees have also risen, with banks earning $9.6 billion during the first half of the year, a 26 percent increase on the same period in 2012.

-Barclays' rights issue is being underwritten by Bank of America Merrill Lynch, Citi, Credit Suisse and Deutsche Bank, who will reap fees of as much as 1.7 percent of the gross proceeds of around 5.95 billion pounds, according to the underwriting agreement.
+Barclays' rights issue is being underwritten by Bank of America Merrill Lynch (BAC.N), Citi (C.N), Credit Suisse CSGN.VX and Deutsche Bank (DBKGn.DE), who will reap fees of as much as 1.7 percent of the gross proceeds of around 5.95 billion pounds, according to the underwriting agreement.

 That is below the average 2.79 percent paid on rights issues globally so far this year, according to data from Thomson Reuters and Freeman Consulting.